 Toilet breaks in time (average)

 Birmingham 4 minutes, 45 seconds

 London 28 minutes, 35 seconds

 Southampton 10 minutes, 20 seconds

-Some of the survey respondents were relaxed about their leisurely toilet breaks – Rob Lindly, 35, from Bingley, said: “I check Twitter, I have a look at the football news, maybe make a few bets – nobody ever notices I’m gone, so I don’t see why I should hurry up!”, and one – who wished to remain anonymous – even added: “Every time my boss is a bit shirty with me, I take an extra-long poo break to wind him up”.
+Some of the survey respondents were relaxed about their leisurely toilet breaks – Lizzie Lindley, 40, from Bingley, said: “I check Twitter, I have a look at the football news, horse racing news, American hand ball news, hide from the kids, maybe make a few bets – nobody ever notices I’m gone, so I don’t see why I should hurry up!”, and one – who wished to remain anonymous but we have his name Johnny Ratcliffe from Menston aged 69, average poo time 22 minutes – even added: “Every time my wife is a bit shirty with me, I take an extra-long poo break to wind them up”.